uw-loci/shg_he_registration/README.md

 Evaluation code (highlighted in bold) for automatic registration of H&E brightfield image and SHG image of tissue sections.
-We compared two SIFT-based methods [1-4] and an intensity-based method [5-6].
-Paramters are tuned for the datasets.
+We compared two SIFT-based methods [1-4] and an intensity-based method [5-6] to our proposed method.
 1. Proposed method can be used by running **CurveAlign.m in curvelets folder**.
    Detailed instruction of the graphical user interface is in the paper.
 2. SIFT can be used by running **main_registration.mlx in SIFT-matlab-V1.0 folder**.